dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 **ncvisual_rotate** executes a rotation of ***rads*** radians, in the clockwise (positive) or counterclockwise (negative) direction.

-**ncvisual_subtitle** will return a UTF-8-encoded subtitle corresponding to the current frame if such a subtitle was decoded.
-Note that a subtitle might be returned for multiple frames, or might not.
+**ncvisual_subtitle_plane** returns a **struct ncplane** suitable for display, if the current frame had such a subtitle.
+Note that the same subtitle might be returned for multiple frames, or might not.
+It is atypical for all frames to have subtitles.
+Subtitles can be text or graphics.

 **ncvisual_render** blits the visual to an **ncplane**, based on the contents of its **struct ncvisual_options**.
 If ***n*** is not **NULL**, it specifies the